- Allegany College of Maryland Grants (ACM Grant)

 Allegany County Opportunity Scholarship Program

 The Allegany County Opportunity Scholarship Program has been established by the Allegany County Commissioners.
 This opportunity is only available to residents of Allegany County (minimum three years residency requirement).
-For additional information about the scholarships below or to inquire about the Allegany County Opportunity Continuing Education and Workforce Development Scholarship or the Allegany County Opportunity Jump Start Early College Scholarship, contact the Allegany College of Maryland Foundation Office.
+For additional information about the scholarships or to inquire about the Allegany County Opportunity Continuing Education and Workforce Development Scholarship or the Allegany County Opportunity Jump Start Early College Scholarship, contact the Allegany College of Maryland Foundation Office at 301-784-5200.

 - Allegany County Opportunity Tuition Subsidy for Credit Students

 Tuition subsidies will be provided to help support the cost of tuition that is not covered by federal or state aid and scholarship support.
 Up to 50% of the in-county tuition rate per credit hour will be provided through this scholarship fund.
 At least a 2.0 grade point average is required to receive the tuition subsidy.
-To apply for this award, you must complete the FAFSA and apply for ACM Foundation Scholarships.
+To apply for this award, you must complete the FAFSA and ACM scholarship application.

 - Allegany County Opportunity Merit Scholarship Award